 Here’s how I made the maze for this project.

-Try to make you cat move through the maze using the arrow keys.
-When it turns, make sure that it has enough space and not hitting the walls.
+Try to make your cat move through the maze using the arrow keys.
+When it turns, make sure that it has enough space and not hitting the blue walls.

 Step 4: Don’t let the cat hit the wall

 For now, your cat can pass through (or over) the walls.
-We need to implement a rule so that the cat will not “fly over” the walls.
+We need to implement a conditional statement (or rule) so that the cat will not “fly over” the walls.

 Our rule will be: when the cat touches the wall, it should go back to its original location.

 Notice that we have a condition in our rule, and that is “when the cat touches the wall”.
-If that condition evaluates to True, then we need to put the cat back to where it came from, to its original place.
+If that condition evaluates to True, then we need to put the cat back in its original place.

 That should give you an idea that we will be using the If Then block and the Condition block, particularly the Touching Color block.

 Why Touching Color block for the condition?
-Because our wall is with only one color, so anytime the cat touches that color (mine is blue), then we will put the cat back to its original place.
+Because our wall is with only one color.
+Anytime the cat touches that color (mine is blue), then we will put the cat back to its original place.
 This is why it’s important to get that specific color of the wall.
 It cannot be “a little bit or shade of blue”.
 It should be the exact blue color of the wall you used.

 Here’s how to get the exact color of the wall.

-Step 5: Put the cat to its original place
+Step 5: Put the cat in its original place

 How do we put the cat back to its original place?
 We need the Go To X, Y block and put the specific x and y values from the backdrop.
-When you move the cat to the bottom (red arrow), the x and y values changes too (blue and green arrows).
-Get these values and put these inside the Go To X, Y block.
+When you move the cat to the bottom (red arrow), the x and y values change too (blue and green arrows).
+Get these values and put them inside the Go To X, Y block.

 Look at the numbers pointed by the blue arrows and the green arrows, they’re the same.
 Your x and y values might be different depending on where your starting place for the cat is.